Psychological vs Psychiatric Evaluation And Treatment

 Psychiatrists often treat the most complex mental illnesses.
 These include schizophrenia, severe depression, highly irrational thoughts, and bipolar disorder, as well as conditions that are physically disabling for the patient.
 Individuals who are suicidal, whether they're having suicidal thoughts or they have attempted suicide, will also usually be treated by a psychiatrist instead of a psychologist.
 However, in the case of behavioral problems, mild forms of depression, anxiety, phobias, or learning difficulties, the skills of a psychologist may be the most appropriate.

-The difference in the way that psychology and psychiatry approach treatment means that some people may feel more comfortable with one than the other.
+The difference in the way that both approach treatment means that some people may be more comfortable with one than the other.
 For instance, people who are cautious about the side effects of medication or about taking medication in general may gravitate toward the services of a psychologist.

 Getty/Anchiy